 Self-care isn’t just face masks, pedicures, and Netflix binges.
 Learning how to prioritize self-care is all about being in tune with yourself and your own needs.

 Self-care isn’t a luxury.
-You have to do it!
+You have to do it, and it should be a regular part of your life.

 Your energy is like water in a bucket.
 If you are constantly pouring things out without refilling your bucket, you’ll run out of water.